wotakumoe/wotaku/Software.md

     - Decent UI but limited customization
     - Can be used offline
     - Also offers manga reader
-    - anime streaming/reading only
+    - Anime streaming/reading only
-    - Anilist tracking and database and MAL
+    - Anilist and MAL sync
 - [**Cloudstream**](https://github.com/recloudstream/cloudstream)
     - Minimalist Customizable UI
     - Offers other types of media too